Mark-Micheal/saber/README.md

 ```
 visit `http://localhost:8100/` , you will see the laravel homepage.

-Open front end part of the project using Android studio.
+Launch the project interface using Android studio.

 Sync project with Gradle Files.